-I made tortilla soup for my family during a season that I affectionately call the “you are going to learn to like beans if it’s the last thing I do” phase.
+I first made tortilla soup for my family during a season that I affectionately call the “you are going to learn to like beans if it’s the last thing I do” phase.

 Mentioning “new soup” with “beans” in the same sentence raised eyebrows and red flags.
 The troops were on to me.
 My plan of attack had to be spot on!